Sinar/Zelus/README.md

 # Zelus APIs

+## What is Zelus

+Zelus is a part of the [Sinar Project](http://sinarproject.org).
+Sinar Project is a collection of related open source projects which consists of open data providers as well as applications that make information accessible to Malaysian citizens.

+Zelus is a re-write of the earlier Kratos project, in [Sinatra](http://www.sinatrarb.com).
+Zelus provides data on Members of Parliament (MP), ADUN and Council Members in Malaysia, including what they stand for, whay their policies are and how to contact them.
+The primary service that Zelus provides is a set of APIs that other projects and applications are able to extract information on.
+The target users of Zelus are software applications!

+Zelus is a work in progress!

 ## Overview

 There are 2 types of requests to the Zelus APIs:

 * HTTP GET - not authenticated, used to retrieve data only